 The Join Features task works with two layers.
 Join Features joins attributes from one feature to another based on spatial, temporal, and attribute relationships or some combination of the three.
 The tool determines all input features that meet the specified join conditions and joins the second input layer to the first.
 You can optionally join all features to the matching features or summarize the matching features.

 This tool works with a time-enabled layer of either point or area features that represent an instant in time.
 It first determines which features belong to a track using an identifier.
 Using the time at each location, the tracks are ordered sequentially and transformed into a line or area representing the path of movement over time.
-Optionally, the input may be buffered by a field, which will create an area at each location.
-These buffered points or input areas, are then joined sequentially to create a track as a area where the width is representative of the attribute of interest.
+Optionally, the input can be buffered by a field, which will create an area at each location.
+These buffered points, or input areas, are then joined sequentially to create a track as an area where the width is representative of the attribute of interest.
 Resulting tracks have a start and end time, which represent temporally the first and last feature in a given track.
 When the tracks are created, statistics about the input features are calculated and assigned to the output track.
 The most basic statistic is the count of points within the area, but other statistics can be calculated as well.

-Summarize Attributes takes an input layer and summarizes and calculate statistics on like values.
+Summarize Attributes takes an input layer and summarizes and calculates statistics on like values.
 The most basic statistic is the count of the number of features with a specified value, but you can get other statistics as well.

 The Summarize Within task finds features (and portions of features) that are within the boundaries of areas in the first input layer.
 The following are examples: